Eco-Flow/training/docs/nfcore_rnaseq.md

-# Running a nf-core pipeline
+# Running a nf-core pipeline (RNA-Seq)

-In this final practical, we will show you how to run a nf-core pipeline. nf-core set the standard for building gold standard, reproducible data pipeline, and have become the industry standard for processing RNA-Seq and other common "omics" data types.
+In this final practical, we will show you how to run a nf-core pipeline. nf-core set the standard for building gold standard, reproducible data pipelines, and have become the industry standard for processing RNA-Seq and other common "omics" data types.

 They are made up of the efforts of the entire community, and are coordinated by a dedicated team at nf-core.
 For those beginning their bioinformatics journey, they are a super useful way to get the heavy lifting of bioinformatics done in an efficient way.